raspberrypilearning/make-a-face/en/step_8.md

 If you have time you can upgrade to your project.

-Each example in this project is saved to our [Make a Face Examples library](https://trinket.io/library/folder/make-a-face-examples){:target="_blank"} open the projects in Trinket and look at the code to get ideas and see how they work.
+Each of the examples in the [Introduction](.) is created in Trinket and you can look at the code to get ideas and see how they work.

 Here are some other ideas you could try:
 - Add interactivity - try our **Interactive: Theatre Mask**, what happens when you move your mouse across the screen?